Topics covered in this article:

 - Source timeline, donor contact and relevant partner information

-1. To access the new funding search page, click on Tenders and Grants under the Funding Tab.
+1. To access the new funding search page, click on Funding Search under the Funding tab.

-2. Search through the Program Reports (blue) and Tenders, Grants and Open Opportunities (orange) separately or at once by selecting or deselecting the related boxes.
-You can differentiate the reports in the list of results by the blue and orange line on the left of each opportunity title.
+2. Search through the Funding Activity Feed (purple), program reports (blue) and tenders, grants and open opportunities (orange), and contract awards separately or at once by selecting or deselecting the related boxes.
+You can differentiate the reports in the list of results by the colored line on the left of each opportunity title.

 3. Refine your search by using the same filters as we had in the old search page, and Boolean search terms.

 - If you want to search for funding in a number countries in the same region it’s better to include the region name (e.g. West Africa) rather than all the specific countries in the search box.

 - The filters that are visible depend on which reports you would like to search through.
 For example, if you would just like to search through the tenders, grants and open opportunities, the filters include report type, status, opportunity size category, deadline date, and last updated date.
 If you combine program reports and tenders, grants, and open opportunities, in the search, you can only access those filters that are common to both reports.
 In this case, all of the above filters except for deadline date and report type as program reports never include either of these details.

 - Note: please see this link to all the funding sources we currently track.

 4. Skim through the results, and click to see the full text of the opportunity on the right, without having to leave the page.
 This allows you to assess the relevance of opportunities quicker.

 5. Create an alert by firstly running a search, and then clicking “Create Alert” at the top of the page.
 You then choose how often you would like to receive it, and name it.

 6. Review your alerts, activate or deactivate them by clicking on the “alerts” button at the top of the list of search results.
 The blue icons on the right allow you edit and delete alerts.